DavidDuranPerez/DeepPigeonChess/README.rst

 Continuous Integration
 -----------------------

-This project follows CI for both Linux (Travis) and Windows (AppVeyor), following the C++11 standard:
+This project follows CI for both Linux (Travis) and Windows (AppVeyor), according to the C++11 standard:

 +----------+-----------------------------------+
 | CI       |     Systems/Compilers             |